Skip to Content

 If you have been accused of fraud, you need a dedicated and skilled criminal defense lawyer.
 Crawford Law can help you with a thoroughly investigated and well-prepared defense strategy designed to give you the best chance of a favorable outcome.
 We understand the stress and uncertainty you are under and how important it is to have a representative you can trust.

-Chris Crawford will in the effort and time needed to ensure that your case is properly handled.
+Chris Crawford will put in the effort and time needed to ensure that your case is properly handled.
 We prepare every case for trial — our firm does not engage in plea deals unless they are in your best interest.

 Overview of Fraud Crimes